Should I Convert My ARM to a Fixed Loan?

-Lenders offer adjustable rate mortgages (ARMs) at lower starting interest rates than comparable fixed loans in return for the borrower taking on more risk.
+Lenders offer adjustable rate mortgages (ARMs) at lower starting interest rates than comparable fixed rate mortgages in return for the borrower taking on more risk.
 They come in many flavors.
-Some hybrid loans offer fixed rates for 2 to 5 years and convert to variable loans after that.
-Borrowers in these variable loans should consider refinancing into a fixed rate mortgage if they feel interest rates may be rising in the future or their tolerance or capacity for risk changes.
+Some hybrid mortgage loans offer fixed rates for 2 to 5 years and convert to adjustable rates after that.
+Borrowers in these adjustable rate mortgages should consider refinancing into a fixed rate mortgage if they feel interest rates may be rising in the future or their tolerance or capacity for risk changes.

-What questions do you need to answer in order to make a smart decision about refinancing into a fixed loan?
-First, make sure you know your current loan inside and out.
+What questions do you need to answer in order to make a smart decision about refinancing into a fixed rate home loan?
+First, make sure you know your current mortgage inside and out.
 Here are some of the questions that you need to be able to answer:

 Go ahead and get a quote for a fixed loan.
 If you have a prepayment penalty, be sure that paying it off is factored into the new loan amount.
 If you're prepayment penalty is about to expire, it often makes great sense to wait to complete the refinance.